 Click to view Root View Cup, Chive Hairdos, Stone Paperweights, and Recycled Bird Feeders Sample Activity Cards

 Through hands-on activities, preschool-age children will engage all of their senses as they discover the joys of gardening.
 Sowing the Seeds of Wonder is an educator guidebook that provides insight and lessons for educators to help students develop a lifelong connection to the outdoors.
+A searchable, online database cross-maps each activity to relevant standards from California's Preschool Learning Foundations.
 Lessons guide young students to dig into the soil; observe birds, insects, and other critters in the garden; and enjoy the tastes of fresh fruits and vegetables they plant, harvest, and prepare.
 120 pages.

 Sowing the Seeds of Wonder Includes:

 - Getting started information – tried and true tips for launching an educational garden.